 To Rom og Kjøkken is a restaurant in Trondheim focusing on high quality every step of the way – from…More

-We have the nicest backyard in Trondheim, with the most unique atmosphere!
-And you MUST try our tasty fish…More
+We have the nicest backyard in Trondheim and the most unique atmosphere!
+Welcome to the cosiest café in…More

 73 Bar & restaurant serves a range of exciting dishes based on produce from Trøndelag region with an…More